himanshushukla12/himanshushukla12/README.md

 🎓 **Deep Learning Maestro**: Proud graduate of the Deep Learning Specialization by DeepLearning.AI on Coursera, equipped with the knowledge and skills to conquer the realm of artificial intelligence and reshape the future.

-android developer, Deep Learning enthusiast
+Deep Learning enthusiast (btw I also did android development)
 -------------------------------------------

 I'm currently pursuing a Master of Engineering from BITS Pilani.
 Passionate about technology and always eager to learn new things!